 Let’s take a look now at the main way in which these cranes differ.

 The main difference between a truck mounted crane and a boom truck is that the boom truck’s crane has slightly more moveability and dexterity of the arm itself.
-As mentioned above, a boom truck crane can be likened to an arm with a moveable wrist and hand whereas a truck mounted crane is like an arm that stops at the wrist.
-Both are strong pieces of machinery capable of moving, lifting and dropping but a boom truck’s boom has slightly more manoeuvring capabilities and offers the ability to rotate on a bigger axis.
+As mentioned above, a boom truck crane can be likened to an arm with a moveable wrist and hand whereas a truck-mounted crane is like an arm that stops at the wrist.
+Both are strong pieces of machinery capable of moving, lifting, and dropping but a boom truck’s boom has slightly more maneuvering capabilities and offers the ability to rotate on a bigger axis.